AGPL-3.0-or-later · forever.

 In a glue script, the answer is: it re-runs.
 The API calls you already paid for fire again, the files you already wrote get written again, and if any step is not perfectly idempotent you now have a second problem.
 In a chat agent, the answer is worse: the plan lived in a context window, and the context window is gone.

-Run it, and five seconds in — while gzip is grinding through the archive — kill it the rude way.
+Run it.
+Five seconds in, while gzip is grinding through the archive, kill it the rude way.
 Not Ctrl-C, not a graceful shutdown hook: SIGKILL, the signal a process never gets to handle.

 text